 Activity & analytics

-Tuning knobs for the activity log, its retention and the “activity to review” panel.
+Tuning knobs for the activity log, its retention, AI-referral tracking and the “activity to review” panel.

 Hook Type Signature Purpose